Christie, as promised, hits campaign trail for Romney

 In Nashua, Christie praised Romney's ability to work across the aisle with Democrats while governor.

-Christie slammed President Barack Obama for projecting a "pessimistic" view of the U.S. economy and echoed Romney's regular suggestions that Obama is attempting to divide America between rich and poor.
+Christie slammed President Barack Obama for projecting a "pessimistic" view of the U.S. economy and echoed Romney's regular suggestions that Obama was attempting to divide America between rich and poor.

-The group was ferried to the event from their cars in golf carts, and snacked on bacon-wrapped scallops while waiting for Christie.

-New Hampshire Democrats, who have launched regular attacks against Romney and largely ignored the rest of the Republican field given Romney's large lead in the state, criticized Christie's appearance.
+New Hampshire Democrats, who have launched regular attacks against Romney and largely ignored the rest of the Republican field given Romney's large lead in the state, criticized Christie's arrival in the state.

 Earlier, Christie visited Romney's New Hampshire campaign office in Manchester and telephoned Romney before Wednesday's Republican debate in Michigan, advising him to "be yourself."

-Christie promised to campaign for Romney soon in Florida and Iowa and to return to New Hampshire prior to its January 10 primary.
+Christie promised to campaign for Romney soon in Florida and Iowa and to return to New Hampshire before its January 10 primary.

 (Reporting by Jason McLure.
 Editing by Ros Krasny and Peter Bohan)